juyoungkimthedev/Dinopark-Status-API/README.md

 Run the container with:
 - `docker-compose -f docker-compose.yml up`

-Run the container by detaching:
+Run the container by detaching.
+By doing this you can exec into container:
 - `docker-compose -f docker-compose.yml up -d`

 Exec into docker container: